Libra Scale: Singles

 "Beautiful Monster" was released as the lead single on June 8, 2010.
 It peaked at fifty-three on the US Billboard Hot 100 and sixty-one on the US Hot R&B/Hip-Hop Songs chart.
 The song performed better on the US Dance Club Songs, where it reached number-one on the chart for one week.
 It became his second number-one on the chart, after "Closer" in 2008.
 It also performed the best in the UK, where it became his third number-one hit.
 It also reached the top ten in Japan and Ireland, and achieved moderate success in other international markets.
 "Champagne Life" was released as the second North American single on July 20, 2010.
 It peaked at seventy-five on the Billboard Hot 100, eleven on the Hot R&B/Hip-Hop Songs chart, and due to gaining strong digital sales, reached the top forty in Japan.
 "One in a Million" was released as the third North American and second international single on September 7, 2010.
-It peaked at eighty-seven on the US Billboard Hot 100 and reached a peak of twenty-one on the US Hot R&B/Hip-Hop Songs chart.
+It peaked at eighty-seven on the US Billboard Hot 100 and reached a peak of seventeen on the US Hot R&B/Hip-Hop Songs chart.
 It also reached the top twenty in the UK and charted in Australia.